murat4li/docs/docs/install.md

 * [phpBB](https://discuss.flarum.org/d/1117-phpbb-migrate-script-updated-for-beta-5)
 * [SMF2](https://github.com/ItalianSpaceAstronauticsAssociation/smf2_to_flarum)

 These can be used for other forum software as well by migrating to phpBB first, then to Flarum.
-Be aware that we can't guarantee that these will work nor can we offer support for them.
+Be aware that we can't guarantee that these will work nor can we offer support for them..